Why Use Plywood For Your DIY Closet

 The fibers are compressed together by a combination of intense heat and extreme pressure.

-That’s why many manufacturers suggest not putting screws in MDF, until you first drill pilot holes, in the wood.
+That’s why many manufacturers suggest not putting screws in MDF until you first drill pilot holes into the wood.
 That ensures that the screws never come into direct contact with the MDF.

 Plywood is more portable.

 Suppose you were working with a panel that had a diameter of 4x8, and a thickness of ¾ of an inch.